liziyue17/liziyue17.github.io/_pages/misc.md

 Travel
 ======

 I have a deep passion for traveling, especially hiking and exploring nature.
 I find great joy in experiencing diverse landscapes, and immersing myself in the beauty of the outdoors.
-My dream is to find like-minded companions—a couple with whom I can share both professional aspirations and adventures.
+My dream is to find a like-minded companion with whom I can share both professional aspirations and adventures.
 I believe that working together, supporting each other’s goals, and embarking on unforgettable journeys would make life even more fulfilling.

 * Big bend national park, 12/21/2024